selfcommunity/developers-doc/docs/apireference/v2/loyalty/get_a_specific_prize.md

 :::info

-This operation requires authentication and admin or editor role to get a not active prize.
+This operation requires admin or editor role to get a not active prize.

 :::